-$$\{x \parallel d(x, C) = \lambda\}$$
+$$\{x \parallel d_h(x, C) = \lambda\} \tag{3.6}$$

+Where C is the shape boundary curve.
 When C is smooth and λ is small, there are two connected components of the λ -offset surface, one inside the shape and the other outside the shape.
 At larger values of λ one or more components overlap.

 The values at which the topological changes of the offset surfaces occur are the singular values of this distance function.
 Zero is a singular value.
-In their work they define the weak feature size as the next smallest singular value.
-In [162] it is proven that the λ -Medial Axis is homotopy equivalent to the medial axis when λ is less than the weak feature size.
+In [163] they define the weak feature size as the next smallest singular value.
+In [163] it is proved that the λ -Medial Axis is homotopy equivalent to the medial axis when λ is less than the weak feature size.